 Land below the wind

 Four years ago in Kuching, Sarawak.
 I laid down on my back reading Agnes Keith’s first book “Land below the wind”.
 Her first book talked about her life as a wife of a Conservator of Forests and Director of Agriculture in North Borneo (old name of Sabah).
 And through her book, she is able to make her readers imagine Sandakan as a place full of unique and mysterious.
 Readers will have the desire to travel to Sandakan, as well as Sabah, after reading her book.
 They want to experience the same adventure, same feelings that Agnes experienced during her stay in North Borneo.
 Like them, I wished that I could make a trip to Sandakan.
 The only place in Sandakan that I really want to visit was at the hilltop where Agnes’s house stood facing the Sandakan Bay.
 In her book, she described how the Sandakan was during British colonial rule from her favorite spot.
 She wrote “I stood looking down at Sandakan Bay from the hilltop which now was ours.
 The harbor of Sandakan lay below me.
 It was morning, and the water of the bay was motionless and flat and chromo blue as in a picture postal card.
+The coconut trees, where they fringed the shore, were drawn in with meticulous attention to detail, and the mushroom islands which skimmed on the water were so small and perfect it seemed that I could capture one and send it home with Greetings from Borneo.”

 My Blackberry was ringing.
 I checked on the phone screen, and I knew the person who called me.